Champions League

 Update:

-The UEFA Champions League is the pinnacle of European club soccer, where the continent’s top teams clash in high-stakes, two-legged knockout games following the group stage (this year a whole new thing).
-And given that change in format, we now have playoffs to conclude before the round of 16.
+The UEFA Champions League is the pinnacle of European club soccer, where the continent’s top teams clash in high-stakes, two-legged knockout games following the group stage.
+And given that change in format last year, plenty of people have legitimate questions about how things work.

 But what happens when, after 180 minutes of action, the aggregate score is still tied?
 The answer has evolved in recent years, adding a new layer of drama to the competition.